 You may also set barriers of a more baited variety.
 As strange as it may sound, beer is attractive to snails and slugs.
 Garlic serves as a repellent for many bugs as well.
 There are some subscription boxes that carry garlic sprays and the like, but for the most part, these types of precautions can be easily acquired for a comparable price at a gardening store.
 The real selling point of a subscription box is that you can sample many different products to find your favorite.

-Organic measures carry the perk of minimizing damage to the plants you are trying to protect while driving out undesirables.
+Organic pest control methods carry the perk of minimizing damage to the plants you are trying to protect while driving out undesirables.
 A very popular method is referred to as insecticidal soap, which is designed to dehydrate soft-bodied insects.
 The only time-intensive aspect of this is that the bugs must come into direct contact with the solution.
 So, you must spray your garden thoroughly every few days.

 Certain oil sprays can minimize egg production in insects also.
 Nematodes can be added to soil, which will release a bacteria to target and kill insects.
 Variations of these organic pest killers can be found in different subscription boxes.
 Sprays are more common, and many subscription boxes are able to diversify their available ingredients.
 Most services allow you to specify your preferences when compiling your order, minimizing the hassle of searching through a catalog of potential options.